 To trade crypto derivatives, you first look for an exchange that provides crypto derivatives trading services.
 The exchange dictates your success in trading derivatives.

-When choosing a crypto derivative exchange, there are a number of things that you should consider.
-One is that pure crypto exchanges normally offer derivatives that are not regulated.
+When choosing a crypto derivatives exchange, there are a number of things that you should consider.
+One, is that pure crypto exchanges normally offer derivatives that are not regulated.
 Secondly, there are crypto derivative exchanges that allow retail traders while others are purely meant for institutional investors.